 In this course students explore the threats against computer networks and the various techniques used to provide security.
 The course covers networking principles related to network security, and security fundamentals such as authentication, cryptography, cryptanalysis, digital signatures, the key management problem, Kerberos, IP security and web security.
 Graduate students conduct small-scale research where they identify a problem, execute research, and write and present the results.

-Prerequisite: CS 063 or any other computer programming experienceCS 180, Section 2: Software Architectures and Systems
+Prerequisite: CS 063 or any other computer programming experienceCS 180A/280A, Section 1: Introduction to Databases

 Instructor: Umit Yalcinalp